Nailz: World Championship Wrestling (1993, 1997–1998)

-On May 23, 1993, Wacholz appeared at World Championship Wrestling (WCW)'s Slamboree pay-per-view as "The Prisoner", with ring gear identical to his Nailz persona.
-He replaced Scott Norton, who no-showed the event, in a match against Sting, which The Prisoner lost.
+On May 23, 1993, Wacholz made his debut for World Championship Wrestling (WCW) at Slamboree as The Prisoner, with ring gear identical to his Nailz persona.
+He replaced Scott Norton, who no-showed the event, in a match against Sting, but lost.

-He returned to WCW for several appearances over a six-month period from 1997 to 1998.
-His return began on October 6, 1997, when he defeated Yuji Nagata in a dark match on WCW Monday Nitro.
-His last appearance was on April 17, 1998, where he defeated Barry Darsow at a house show.
+He returned to WCW on two occasions, defeating Yuji Nagata in a dark match prior to WCW Monday Nitro on October 6, 1997, and Barry Darsow at a house show on April 17, 1998.